miladrahimi/phpcontainer/README.md

 $mailer = $container->get(MailerInterface::class);
 ```

-The container instantiates implementation classes only once and returns them whenever you call the `get` method if you bind them via the `singleton` method, on the other hand, it instantiates implementation classes on any instantiation request, if you bind them via the `prototype` method.
+The container instantiates implementation classes only once and returns them whenever you call the `get` method if you bind them via the `singleton` method.
+On the other hand, it instantiates implementation classes on any instantiation request, if you bind them via the `prototype` method.

 The following example demonstrates the differences between singleton and prototype binding.